Last Updated on

 Boxer-Beagle mixes need a spacious environment where they can freely roam around and play.

-Another thing to keep in mind is that this crossbreed is more suitable for families with older kids.
+However, this crossbreed is more suitable for families with older kids.
 The Boggle may become aggressive with younger kids who are too curious.

 Have you fallen in love with the Beagle Boxer mix?
 Maybe you’ve had the chance to care for such a fantastic dog.